 - White – self-explanatory!

-Depending on the variety of bird you get, their eyes will be either reddish or orange.
+Depending on the variety of birds you get, their eyes will be either reddish or orange.

-Sadly, the silver, brown, buff and red are now extremely rare varieties.
+Sadly, silver, brown, buff, and red are now scarce varieties.

 Temperament and Disposition

-They are intensely curious so may follow you around, ‘helping out’ in the garden or waiting for treats.
+They are intensely curious, so they may follow you, ‘helping out’ in the garden or waiting for treats.

 Sussex Egg Laying Capability

-Egg laying ability varies with the particular variety of Sussex that you choose, but in general the Sussex will supply you with 4-5 large brown eggs every week.
+Egg-laying ability varies with the particular variety of Sussex that you choose.

-It has been said the only time they take a break is when they are molting!
+It has been said they only take a break when they are molting!